ddaaggeett/ddaaggeett/src/blog/wealth_dist.md

 Most of these thoughts are not my own but rather a collection from others who have a greater depth of knowledge of this subject.
 This is simply a short and OVERLY incomplete recap through the eyes of an [atypical] engineer.

 I've come to learn a main concern in our economic structure resides in the ineffectiveness of its wealth distribution.
 Spoils of wealth generation are vastly concentrated in the hands of a few while everyone else stacks up at zero.
 Is this good?
 Is this bad?
 What do we do about this?
 I'd like to address a few ideas I consider to be general misconceptions regarding this distribution inefficiency.
 I hope to lay out some of my confusion regarding the matter.
 If I am illogical in any way, please inform me by [submitting an issue](https://github.com/ddaaggeett/ddaaggeett/issues/new/choose).
+Consider the additional topics without commentary further below.

 My intention is not to claim a higher interest in capitalism or socialism, and certainly not to be political.
 In fact, after considering these thoughts, you may realize I may be more socialist than those who despise capitalism and more capitalist than those who despise socialism.
 ___